8.3 Allegations Against Persons who Work with Children

 In some cases, a Serious Case Review may be appropriate.
 This will be discussed at a Lessons Learnt meeting and appropriate referral/discussion had with the Chair of Serious Case Review Group.

-It is important that employers keep a clear and comprehensive summary of any allegations made, details of how the allegations were followed up and resolved, and of any action taken and decisions reached.
+HR or the Line Manager of the employee in question should keep a clear and comprehensive summary of any allegations made, details of how the allegations were followed up and resolved, and of any action taken and decisions reached.
 These should be kept in a person’s confidential personnel file and a copy should be given to the individual.

 Such information should be retained on file, including for people who leave the organisation at least until that person reaches normal retirement age, or for 10 years if that is longer.
 The purpose of the record is to enable accurate information to be given in response to any future request for a reference.
 It will provide clarification in cases where a future DBS disclosure reveals information from the police that an allegation was made but did not result in a prosecution or a conviction.
 It will also prevent unnecessary re investigation if, as sometimes happens, allegations resurface after a period of time.